valkey-io/valkey-doc/docs/management/sentinel.md

 Configuring Sentinel instances with authentication
 ---

 Sentinel instances themselves can be secured by requiring clients to authenticate via the `AUTH` command.
-Starting with Redis 6.2, the [Access Control List (ACL)](/topics/acl) is available, whereas previous versions (starting with Redis 5.0.1) support password-only authentication.
+PLEASE-REVIEW{Starting with Redis 6.2, the [Access Control List (ACL)](/topics/acl) is available, whereas previous versions (starting with Redis 5.0.1) support password-only authentication. }

 Note that Sentinel's authentication configuration should be **applied to each of the instances** in your deployment, and **all instances should use the same configuration**.
 Furthermore, ACL and password-only authentication should not be used together.